 The table below displays the number of funds offered for each asset class in the Further investment lineup.

-There's no secret that we here at the The HSA Report Card are big proponents of passive index investing.
-Thus, we looked favorably upon administrators that offered low cost index funds for each of the major asset classes.
-In the table above, you can see that the Further investment lineup lacks low cost index funds for 3 major asset classes (foreign developed, emerging markets, and fixed income).
+At The HSA Report Card we are big proponents of passive index investing and thus rate highly administrators that offer low-cost index funds for each of the major asset classes.
+In the table above, you can see that the Further investment lineup lacks low-cost index funds for 3 major asset classes (foreign developed, emerging markets, and fixed income).